Select Page

 Experience | Difficulty

-• Beginner, amateur, enthusiast and semi-pro photographers
+• Beginner, amateur, enthusiast, and semi-pro photographers

 • Moderate schedule

-• Travel by train, local transportation
+• Travel by train and local transportation

 • Moderate elevation changes and lots of walking